-1) Carefully coil up the communication wires and tuck them into the end of the handrail with just enough of the ends sticking out to grab later.

-or have a someone feed the wires through the capture assembly while the handrail assembly is being inserted into the chassis capture assembly.
+Carefully coil up the communication wires and tuck them into the end of the handrail with just enough of the ends sticking out to grab later.
+Or have a someone feed the wires through the capture assembly while the handrail assembly is being inserted into the chassis capture assembly.
 Carefully lift the handrail assembly and slide the rail ends into the capture assemblies, using caution not to pinch or catch fingers or wires.

-2) With the handrail assembly seated into the capture assembly tighten the 3 Nuts on each of the capture assemblies until tight.

-3) Re-route the communication wires back around the capture assembly, and reconnect the Ground Wire (1) and the VGA Interface Connection (2).
-Tighten the 2 thumb screws securing it to the comm port.
+- 2. With the handrail assembly seated into the capture assembly tighten the 3 Nuts on each of the capture assemblies until tight. - Re-route the communication wires back around the capture assembly and reconnect the Ground Wire (1) and the VGA Interface Connection (2).
+Tighten the 2 thumb screws securing it to the communication port.

-Chapter 8.1 Leveling Instructions
+Refer to: Chapter 7.1 Leveling Instructions